AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 ### Source Data Format and Requirements

 Ensure your source data conforms to the sequence and format expected by Commerce.
-To acquaint yourself with each import entity's requirements, visit the Import page in the Admin, choose an entity from the dropdown, and click **Download Sample File**.
+To acquaint yourself with each import entity's requirements, visit the Import page in the Admin, select an entity from the dropdown, and click **Download Sample File**.

 ### CSV Import